edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/quickstart.rst

 Quick Start
 =====================

 #.
+Update to the latest version
+    #.
+Check the current version
+    #.
+Run an update script
+#.
 Create a new EAP by copying from a template EAP
     #. runedgestreamsdk and sdk_home
     #.
 Launch the EdgeStream SDK application